SolRoyale/solanaraffleaibot.github.io/README.md

 9. Access Sol Royale Bot on Telegram.

 Select the "Enter" button.
 Sol Royale Bot will assign you a "seat" where you will be given 2 minutes to pay the entry fee to be admitted into the new Pre-Game Lobby Group.
-Once you have been delegated a seat, please send the stated entry fee amount to Sol Royale Bot's specified address.
+Do not navigate away from this panel or type any commands when trying to make payment.
+Make payment first, and once it has been confirmed, you may navigate away as you please.
 You must send payment from the SAME WALLET ADDRESS you attached to Sol Royale Bot, otherwise, the transaction cannot be verified.
-If you take too long to pay, your seat will be revoked and given to someone else.
+If you take too long to pay, your seat will be revoked and you will have to re-enter.
+After sending payment, please allow up to 1 minute for the transaction to be verified.
+Thank you.

 10. Once your transaction has been verified, select the "Join Lobby" button to be added to the Pre-Game Lobby Group, which will contain other participants who have paid entry for the round.
 Participants who have not paid will be unable to join the Pre-Game Lobby Group.